 Application note: The TOE is the module designed to be the core of an MRTD passport.
 The TOE is a contact/contactless integrated circuit.
-The TOE is connected to an antenna and capacitors and is mounted on a plastic film.
+The IC is connected to an antenna and capacitors and is mounted on a plastic film.
 This inlay is then embedded in the coversheet or datapage of the MRTD passport and provides a contactless interface for the passport holder identification.

-The Target of Evaluation (TOE) is the contactless integrated circuit chip of machine readable travel documents (MRTD's chip) programmed according to the Logical Data Structure [ICAO-9303] and [TR-EAC-1] and providing:
+The TOE is programmed according to the Logical Data Structure [ICAO-9303] and [TR-EAC-1] and providing: